PulkitAgg/social-login-demo/server/README.md

-# Node.js Project Setup in Typescript
+# Node.js Setup

-This project gives you and idea about how we can implement google login on node js.
+This project gives you an idea about how we can implement google login on node js.

 ---
 ## Requirements